 The Aiguille Rouge cable-car

-Of all the types of ski-lifts, we found the cable-car (téléphérique) to be the most frightening.
+We found the cable car (téléphérique) the most frightening of all the ski-lift types.
 This is due to the long reach of the cable between the two terminals.
-Unlike gondolas (télécabines) there are no intermediary pylons supporting the cable.
-The Aiguille Rouge cable-car is 1,068m long with a height difference of 533m.
+Unlike gondolas (télécabines), there are no intermediary pylons supporting the cable.
+The Aiguille Rouge cable car is 1,068m long with a height difference of 533m.
 It can transport 1,100 people per hour.

 The summit of the Aiguille Rouge and the panoramic view

-The arrival at the upper terminal of the Téléphérique was impressive to say the least.
-As we left the cabin we had to walk on a metallic footbridge that had nothing below.
+The arrival at the upper terminal of the Téléphérique was impressive, to say the least.
+We had to walk on a metallic footbridge with nothing below as we left the cabin.
 [Gasp!]

-The cable-car terminal is an amazing structure.
-It is hung on the side of the rocky wall without cladding nor roof.
+The cable car terminal is a fantastic structure.
+It is hung on the side of the rocky wall without cladding or roofing.
 Only the gantry, the cables and the rock anchors are apparent.

-On the summit is a useful orientation table that reveals the names of the highest mountains.
+A helpful orientation table on the summit reveals the names of the highest mountains.

 The complete panorama

 In front of us stood the French, Swiss and Italian Alps.
-With favorable weather conditions we could see as far as the Jura mountains.
+We could see as far as the Jura mountains with favourable weather conditions.

-The only obstacle to our view was the gigantic mass of Mont Pourri which hides part of the Vanoise massif and, consequently the Ecrins massif too.
+The only obstacle to our view was the gigantic mass of Mont Pourri, which hides part of the Vanoise massif and, consequently, the Ecrins massif.

 The most beautiful view of the Mont Blanc

 But we can’t complain!….
-For the Aiguille Rouge offers its visitors the grandest panoramic view of the Mont Blanc massif.
-At a distance of 30km the “Roof of Europe” does appear close to us.
-Its perpetual snow makes it stand out from the surroundings mountains.
+The Aiguille Rouge offers its visitors the grandest panoramic view of the Mont Blanc massif.
+At a distance of 30 km the “Roof of Europe” does appear close to us.
+Its perpetual snow makes it stand out from the surrounding mountains.

-That said, the mount’s side that we saw is the Italian one (as it is for all the other viewpoints from the Tarentaise Valley).
-This side is definitely more abrupt than the French side that can be seen from Mount Salève or Geneva.
+That said, the mount’s side we saw is the Italian one (as it is for all the other viewpoints from the Tarentaise Valley).
+This flank is definitely more abrupt than the French side seen from Mount Salève or Geneva.
 The view of the Mont Blanc massif also includes the Dent du Géant, the arêtes de Rochefort and the Grandes Jorasses.

 Recognition of the landscape